The Weavers: Formation

-In 1940, Lee Hays and Pete Seeger co-founded the Almanac Singers, which – along with American folk songs and ballads – promoted peace and isolationism in the years preceding World War II, working with the Communist Party-backed American Peace Mobilization (APM).
+In 1940, Lee Hays and Pete Seeger co-founded the Almanac Singers, which, along with American folk songs and ballads, promoted peace and isolationism in the years preceding World War II, working with the Communist Party-backed American Peace Mobilization (APM).
 The Almanacs featured many songs opposing entry into the war by the U.S. In June 1941, when Germany invaded the Soviet Union, the APM changed its name to the American People's Mobilization and followed the Party line by altering its focus to supporting U.S. entry into the war.
 The Almanacs supported the change and produced many pro-war songs urging the U.S. to fight on the side of the Allies.
 The Almanac Singers disbanded after the U.S. entered the war.

 The Weavers were formed in November 1948 by Hays, Seeger, Ronnie Gilbert, and Fred Hellerman.
-At Hellerman's suggestion, the group took its name from a play by Gerhart Hauptmann, Die Weber (The Weavers 1892), a powerful work depicting the uprising of the Silesian weavers in 1844 which contains the lines, "I'll stand it no more, come what may".
+At Hellerman's suggestion, the group took its name from a play by Gerhart Hauptmann, Die Weber (The Weavers 1892), depicting the uprising of the Silesian weavers in 1844.